 \section{Abstract}

-In medical scenarios, effectively retrieving external knowledge and leveraging it for rigorous logical reasoning is of significant importance.
-Despite their potential, existing work has predominantly focused on enhancing either retrieval or reasoning capabilities of the models in isolation, with little attention given to their joint optimization, which leads to limited coordination between the two processes.
+In medical scenarios, effectively retrieving external knowledge and leveraging it for rigorous reasoning is important.
+Despite their potential, existing work has predominantly focused on enhancing either retrieval or reasoning capabilities in isolation, with little attention given to their joint optimization, which leads to limited coordination between the two processes.
 Additionally, current methods rely heavily on supervised fine-tuning (SFT), which can cause models to memorize existing problem-solving pathways, thereby restricting their generalization ability when confronted with novel problem contexts.
 Furthermore, while some studies have explored to improve retrieval-augmented reasoning in general domains via reinforcement learning, their reward function designs do not adequately capture the specific demands of the medical domain.
 To address these challenges, we introduce \textbf{Med-R$^3$}, a \textbf{Med}ical \textbf{R}etrieval-augmented \textbf{R}easoning framework driven by progressive \textbf{R}einforcement learning.
 In this framework, we first develop the model’s ability to perform logical reasoning over medical problems.
-Subsequently, on the basis of this foundation, we adaptively optimize the retrieval capability to better align with the characteristics of knowledge corpus and external information utilization throughout the reasoning process.
+Subsequently, based on this foundation, we adaptively optimize the retrieval capability to better align with the characteristics of knowledge corpus and external information utilization throughout the reasoning process.
 Finally, we conduct joint optimization of the model's retrieval and reasoning coordination.
-Extensive experiments indicate that \textbf{Med-R$^3$} could achieve state-of-the-art performances, with LLaMA3.1-8B-Instruct + Med-R$^3$ surpassing closed-sourced GPT-4o-mini by 3.93\% at a comparable parameter scale, while Qwen2.5-14B augmented with \ours shows a more substantial gain of 13.53\%.
+Experiments indicate that \textbf{Med-R$^3$} could achieve state-of-the-art performances, with Qwen3-8B + Med-R$^3$ surpassing closed-sourced GPT-4o-mini by 12.22\% at a comparable parameter scale, while Qwen2.5-14B augmented with \ours shows a more substantial gain of 16.31\%.